 Students who apply late may still receive aid, depending on their eligibility and the availability of funds.
 Eligibility for both loans and grants can be authorized even after the term has begun.

 Program or Period Being Applied For Priority Deadline for Filing Financial Aid Forms

 Maryland State Scholarships March 1

-Fall Term June 1
+Full Academic Year or Fall Term Only June 1

 Spring Term November 1

 Summer Term April 1